 The NGO Stop Acid Attacks which deals with cases primarily in India, is petitioning for life imprisonment for perpetrators of this sadistic crime.
 NGOs focusing on the prevalence of acid attacks state that they should be treated as attempted homicide or torture, yet Colombia’s Attorney General, Eduardo Montealegre, is directing the investigation to determine whether this has been the case, in Colombia, in recent years.

-As of Monday, a free citizen’s help line ‘155’ was activated to receive cases of acid attacks or aggressions against women, and the Ministry of the Interior has promised that within a week, higher levels of punishment for chemical attacks against women will be passed into law.
+As of Monday, a free citizen’s helpline ‘155’ was activated to receive cases of acid attacks or aggression against women, and the Ministry of the Interior has promised that within a week, higher levels of punishment for chemical attacks against women will be passed into law.

 Acid attacks are a horrifyingly tangible and vivid reminder of the violence women are subjected to around the world.
 Although Colombia’s legal system contains specific safeguards and guarantees for victims, the recent attacks in Bogotá have proven that this issue merits even more attention and public awareness.